Dennis Nilsen: Childhood

 Dennis Andrew Nilsen was born on 23 November 1945 in Fraserburgh, Aberdeenshire, the second of three children born to Elizabeth Duthie Whyte and Olav Magnus Moksheim (who had adopted the surname Nilsen).
 Moksheim was a Norwegian soldier who had travelled to Scotland in 1940 as part of the Free Norwegian Forces following the German occupation of Norway.
-After a brief courtship he married Elizabeth Whyte in May 1942.
-The newlyweds moved into her parents' house.
+After a brief courtship, he married Whyte in May 1942, and the newlyweds moved into her parents' residence.

 The marriage between Nilsen's parents was difficult.
 His father did not view married life with any seriousness, being preoccupied with his duties with the Free Norwegian Forces and making little attempt to spend much time with or find a new home for his wife.
 After the birth of her third child, Nilsen's mother concluded she had "rushed into marriage without thinking".
 The couple divorced in 1948.
-All three of the couple's children—Olav Jr., Dennis and Sylvia—had been conceived on their father's brief visits to their mother's household.
-Her parents, Andrew and Lily (née Duthie) Whyte—who had never approved of their daughter's choice of husband—were supportive of their daughter following her divorce and considerate of their grandchildren.
+All three of the couple's children – Olav Jr., Dennis and Sylvia – were conceived on their father's brief visits to their mother's household.
+Her parents, Andrew and Lily (née Duthie) Whyte – who had never approved of their daughter's choice of husband – were supportive of their daughter following her divorce and considerate of their grandchildren.

 Nilsen was a quiet yet adventurous child.
 His earliest memories were of family picnics in the Scottish countryside with his mother and siblings, of his grandparents' pious lifestyle (which he later described as "cold and dour"), and of being taken on long countryside walks carried on the shoulders of his maternal grandfather, to whom he was particularly close.
-Olav Jr. and Sylvia occasionally accompanied Dennis and his grandfather on these walks.
+Olav Jr. and Sylvia occasionally accompanied Nilsen and his grandfather on these walks.
 Despite only being five years old, Nilsen vividly recalled these walks as being "very long ... along the harbour, across the wide stretch of beach, up to the sand-dunes, which rise thirty feet behind the beach ... and on to Inverallochy".
-He later described this stage of his childhood as one of contentment, and his grandfather being his "great hero and protector", adding that whenever his grandfather (who was a fisherman) was at sea, "Life would be empty [for me] until he returned."
+He later described this stage of his childhood as one of contentment, and his grandfather being his "great hero and protector", adding that whenever his grandfather (who was a fisherman) was at sea, "life would be empty [for me] until he returned."

 By 1951, Nilsen's grandfather's health was in decline, but he continued to work.
 On 31 October 1951, while fishing in the North Sea, he died of a heart attack at the age of 62.
 His body was brought ashore and returned to the Whyte family home prior to burial.
 In what Nilsen later described as his most vivid childhood recollection, his mother, weeping, asked him whether he wanted to see his grandfather.
 When he replied that he did, he was taken into the room where his grandfather lay in an open coffin.
 As Nilsen gazed upon the body, his mother told him his grandfather was sleeping, adding that he had "gone to a better place".